-Accommodation: five crew and 12 passengers Dimensions: span 93 ft 6 in, length 96 ft 5 in, height 25 ft 10 in.
+Accommodation: five crew and 12 passengers Dimensions: span 93.5 ft, length 96.4 ft, height 25.8 ft.
+Weight: empty 47,601 lb, gross 90,500 lb.
+Ceiling: 51,000 ft.

-Performance: cruise speed Mach 0.8, cruise altitude up to 51,000 ft.
+Performance: cruise speed Mach 0.8 (530 mph). range, 6,095 miles.

-Two C-37As, along with the C-32s, are replacements for the VC-137B/C aircraft.
-They can conduct simultaneous diplomatic missions with secure communications.
-Capable of operations at any suitable civilian or military airfield in the world.
-The third C-37 is a CINC support airlift aircraft based in the European Theater as a pooled aircraft.
+The C-37A is a military version of the Gulfstream V. Two C-37As, along with the C-32s, were purchased as replacements for the VC-137B/C aircraft.
+The interior includes separate DV and passenger areas and a communications system capable of worldwide clear and secure voice and data.
+Aircraft are capable of operations at any suitable civilian or military airfield worldwide.
+A third C-37A was purchased for CINC support airlift based in the European Theater.
+Two more were purchased for crisis response support.
+Five additional C-37As are being leased from Gulfstream Aerospace as CINC support aircraft.